Electromagnetically and gravitationally stealth fields: Complex-Klein Gordon case

-As we see, in the deformed theory the electric current is rescaled with respect to its counterpart in the original theory \eqref{EX:ec}.
-The same behavior is observed in the energy-momentum tensor of deformed theory, it is also rescaled with respect to the undeformed theory, as we can see replacing $\phi_M$ ($\widebar\phi_M$) in \eqref{EX:temdef},
+As we can see, in the deformed theory the electric current is re-scaled with respect to its counterpart in the original theory \eqref{EX:ec}.
+The same behavior is observed in the energy-momentum tensor of deformed theory.
+Replacing $\phi_M$ ($\widebar\phi_M$) in \eqref{EX:temdef}, we obtain

-Note that a general solution of the deformed theory consists of a linear combination of the solution of the original theory and the stealth field, since the differential operators $(D^2-M^2)$ and $(D^2-m^2)$ commute each other, so that each operator annihilates its respective field.
-Hence the charged Klein-Gordon field is preserved in the deformed theory, but its effects on the electromagnetic and gravity backgrounds is modified by the $\lambda^2$ factor.
-As we see, though stealth fields do not have direct gravitational and electromagnetic effects, they can modify the strength of the effects of regular massive configurations.
+We conclude that the general solution of the deformed theory consists on the superposition of the solutions of the original theory and the stealth field.
+The solutions of the original model have similar electromagnetic and gravitational effect in the deformed theory, though with coupling constant re-scaled by a factor $\lambda^2$.
+Hence, though stealth fields do not have direct gravitational and electromagnetic effects, they can modify the strength of the effects of regular massive configurations.